 It is possible to phrase several different objective functions that maximizes the PED value.
-Our algorithm seeks to find the optimal set of sensors {R}, so that the percentage of cases where PED values are greater than a certain threshold τ is maximized, considering all possible combinations of two sets of number of active sources with different sizes {S}' and {S}".
-For example, in the case of 5 sources, 31 options of 1-5 active sources exist, creating a total number of possible combinations (NPC) of two sets of number of active sources with different sizes {S}' and {S}".
+Our implementation seeks to find the optimal set of sensors {R}, so that the percentage of cases where PED values are greater than a certain threshold τ is maximized, considering all possible combinations of two sets of number of active sources with different sizes {S}' and {S}".
+For example, in the case of 5 sources, 31 options of 1-5 active sources exist, creating a total number of 355 possible combinations (NPC) of two sets of number of active sources with different sizes {S}' and {S}".
 The second objective is::